Miaosheng1/EDUS/README.md

 ## :clipboard: Citation

-If our work is useful for your research, please consider citing:
+If our work is useful for your research, please give me a star and consider citing:

 ```
 @inproceedings{miao2025efficient,